-The Manitoba Sports Hall of Fame is located at 145 Pacific Avenue inside the Canada Games Sport for Life Centre.
-The Gallery is a 3000 square foot facility dedicated to celebrating the rich sports history in Manitoba, and is open to the public from Tuesday to Sunday.
-Come check out our latest exhibit: Road to Rio 2016: Manitoba at the Summer Olympics!
+The Manitoba Sports Hall of Fame is located at 145 Pacific Avenue inside the Canada Games Sport for Life Centre, and is one of Manitoba's Star Attractions.
+It is a 3,000 square foot facility dedicated to celebrating the rich sports history in Manitoba.
+If you are looking for a unique, inspiring place to hold your next meeting, party, or get-together, we offer our gallery for private event rentals.

 Join us at the 7th annual Winnipeg Whisky Festival March 1-2 in support of the Manitoba Sports Hall of Fame!
 The event features over 160 products including Scotch, Irish, Bourbon, Tennessee, Welsh, Indian, Japanese and Canadian whiskies along with some cognac and other spirits.
 You’ll also enjoy an all-evening gourmet buffet with a diverse selection of cuisine.
 Attendees receive a souvenir Glencairn Whisky Glass and a taxi voucher for a safe ride home.

 Check out the newest exhibit in the Manitoba Sports Hall of Fame!
 In celebration of the 100 years’ anniversary of the end of the First World War, the exhibit features Manitoba’s athletes and sports teams, or the battalions to which they belonged, during the war.